django-denmark/2020.djangoday.dk/content/_index.md

 ---
 # SEE YOU IN 2021

-Thanks to each and everyone who made this happened and watched at home and at the venue.
+Thanks to each and everyone who made this happen and watched at home and at the venue.
 You can watch all the talks from 2020 in the [Program](#program).

 * Upload 2020 talk videos individually <span class="badge badge-pill badge-primary">✔️</span>
 * Announce date for Django Day Copenhagen 2021 <span class="badge badge-pill badge-primary">TODO</span>